TheRealJake12/Kade-Engine-Community/README.md

 haxelib run lime setup flixel
 haxelib run flixel-tools setup
 ```
-Once you have these installed,
-HaxeFlixel 4.11.0 Breaks some shader shit or something so I went ahead and made it use a custom file that fixes the issue.
-(FlxDrawQuadsItem or smth)
 When its finished, you will need to download these like you did with the Libraries above.
 ```cmd
 haxelib git linc_luajit https://github.com/nebulazorua/linc_luajit.git